31+ Creative Bullet Journal Book Tracker Pages

 Bullet Journal Book Tracker Inspirations

-I love how they all are different and have a creative approach on how to track their reading progress.
+Ok let's get to it and check out some amazing book trackers.
+I love how they all are different and have a creative approach to tracking their reading progress.

 I love this tracker, it looks so super neat and the colors are absolutely amazing!